 I'll tell you why.
 You could work for my service provider company in a nice office.
 It's not telemarketing, it's not a scam.
 You would do serious work that requires high skills, 8 hours a day, weekdays only.
 I would employ you legally, I would pay your taxes and social security.
 I wouldn't hire a woman.
 The reason is very simple: women give birth to children.
 Don't get me wrong, I don't have any problem with women giving birth to children.
 Of course, work has to be done, so I would have to hire somebody who works instead of her while she is whiling away her long holiday years.
 I wouldn't hire people over 50 either.
 Not that I have any problem with the most experienced professionals.
 I would only hire 25-50 years old men.
-They're also risky to hire.
-You would cost me €1572.
-This is actual 2011 data from the www.nettober.com salary calculator.
-It's only Hungary that is so fucked up:
+The 101 Most Useful Websites on the Internet.

 My name is Maria Popova and I’m a reader, writer, interestingness hunter-gatherer, and curious mind at large.
 I’ve previously written for Wired UK, The Atlantic, The New York Times, and Harvard’s Nieman Journalism Lab, among others, and am an MIT Futures of Entertainment Fellow.
 Maria Popova.
 Photograph by Elizabeth Lippman for The New York Times Brain Pickings is my one-woman labor of love — a subjective lens on what matters in the world and why.